SENSUIKAN!

 28 June 1944:

-Departs Yokosuka with the I-55 for Tinian, Marianas carrying an "unkato" supply container loaded with weapons and ammunition.
-During the voyage, the I-45 reports encountering heavy seas.
-The I-45 is redirected to Guam to pick up stranded IJNAF carrier pilots.
+Departs Yokosuka with I-55 for Tinian, Marianas carrying an "Unkato" supply container loaded with weapons and ammunition.
+En route I-45 reports encountering heavy seas.
+She is redirected to Guam to pick up stranded IJNAF carrier pilots.

 14 July 1944:

-Cdr Sekido attempts to deliver the container and pick up his passengers, but fails to contact the aircrews ashore as a result of a communications mix-up.
+Cdr Sekido attempts to deliver the container and pick up his passengers, but fails to contact the shore troops as a result of a communications mix-up.

 16 July 1944: